blocktransfer/reg-publications/examinations/response-8/README.md

 [^fine-fn]:  _See_ suit  intiaed by the  cCommission  after the treading platform ceased operations and withdrew registration  at ¶  13 of the settled ccase, _available at_ https://www.sec.gov/files/litigation/complaints/2023/comp25799.pdf.
 My outreach  wqas within a month of October based on memory, placing  it almost  exactly around  the  collapse of the trading firm.
 Despite thiss abject failure , the founder requested $1,000  from our student  group just to chat about running a purportedly retail-first  and charitable  venue.
 I've found that the exchcange managers use witheld information asx  their  chiegf  tool for m isguidding public interest  ffrom the nature  of their central control, as exemplified _infra_ note {{TODO or  supra  lol.... the WSHYDRS At VEGAS discussion}}  earleier this year in a lunchtime chat with a  data sales e xxecutive  at the  LSE who kept tight-lipped on clikentelle, communciations, and  form in b usinesss preactives to the point htat  I honeslt ygot a headache speaking with their colegeuees.

-[^pierce]: _See_ orginal dissenting statment from Commissioner Pierce disdaining "an expansion in the definition of exchange that would apply to any trading venue, including so-called communication protocol systems, for any type of security,"
+[^Peirce]: _See_ orginal dissenting statment from Commissioner Peirce disdaining "an expansion in the definition of exchange that would apply to any trading venue, including so-called communication protocol systems, for any type of security,"
 , _available at_  https://www.sec.gov/newsroom/speeches-statements/peirce-ats-20220126.
 The removal of this  consideration had indsutry-chaneging agfferts for  the tntity  incorpated in the TAR letter n.119's cacccoimnoapy h text, which I brou ght up in our third meeting as a current context  for discussion  of DEX  regualtory principles.
 THe Staff did an exccellent job guiding my thoughts,,m  notivated by expriences i n the seccond footnote  link,  motre thorougly ddisused  with the  community on out pofact, _available at_ https://lnns.co/rswev9D3A1n/4848.
-I sincerely  apprecaite d Commissioner  Pierce's hihglihgt  of EtherDelta's settled enforcment  action in menaingful  public forum as a great  exanoke if tghe needed  differentiation between on-chain transparenct orderbooks and proprietary private servers
+I sincerely  apprecaite d Commissioner  Peirce's hihglihgt  of EtherDelta's settled enforcment  action in menaingful  public forum as a great  exanoke if tghe needed  differentiation between on-chain transparenct orderbooks and proprietary private servers
 , _available at_ https://youtu.be/kl7omhTtERE?t=1427.

 [^venue-prot]: For isntnace,  the  intemreidairt  incorpated by reference at _Id._ link 2 used a server-based software messaging playtfomr based on a central  cop[mpany, _available at_ https://github.com/airswap/airswap-protocols.
 Even  open-source solutions like this have layers of  centralizaiton built in when they  rely  on supplemental  consensus mechanismms or   a centrall off-chain  matching servers,  including when a smart  contracts execute on a propriteryt firm-based ledger.
 I 've epxlored  this in  Response  6  § 0.B and a wide wswath  of public  work, because i  view  the implications as allowsding automated debited clearing  without a central conuterparty when usinga shared orderbook and matching engine.
 There doews not exist legal preeccedent for tgese disintermediated structures, despite the plethora of benefits  they  provide investors when done properly.

-i w ant the parallel pritkotitons point hit aHARD here because  we h ave IMMEDSIATE setujp